Skip to main content

 How to optimise your current savings

 Lifetime ISAs enable buyers to save up to £4,000 a year towards a deposit.
-The government adds a 25% bonus to the savings, contributing up to an additional £1,000 a year.

 Many of us have savings accounts that aren't earning their potential.
 When it comes to banking, a 'shopping around' approach is best.
 You can compare saving rates, and take advantage of rewards for switching bank accounts.